mozilla/miracle/docs/api.rst

 navigates away from the URL (ends the session).
 Closing a browser window or closing the browser itself also ends the session.

 The start_time is specified in timezone neutral Unix time.
 The duration is measured in milliseconds.
+The tab_id specifies the browser tab the opened page was on.
+The tab_id is a short string composed of a tab group integer and a tab integer.

 Delete